Planning to visit one or more of the 50+ universities and colleges in Boston and the nearby Metro area?

 Massachusetts Institute of Technology

-Large, world-renowned research university with top engineering, science, and business programs.
-MIT boasts 73 Nobel Laureates, and has one of the largest endowments and annual research budgets of any American university.
+MIT boasts a whopping 100 Nobel Laureates, 10 of whom are part of the MIT faculty and currently teach classes, and has one of the largest endowments and annual research budgets of any American university.

 Massachusetts Maritime Academy